 1940 - 1990

-Bacon appears to have first visited Monaco at the dawn of the 1940s as a letter, dated 3 June 1940, is sent to the artist in Monaco by his cousin Diana Watson, informing him of his father’s death.
+Bacon appears to have first visited the French Riviera and Monaco at the dawn of the 1940s as a letter, dated 3 June 1940, is sent to the artist in Monaco by his cousin Diana Watson, informing him of his father’s death.

 In 1946 Bacon moves to Monaco shortly after the sale of Painting 1946.
 The Principality becomes his main residence from 5 July 1946 to the early 1950s.
 Already a seasoned gambler, Bacon is obsessed by the Belle Époque Casino of Monte Carlo and spends whole days there.
 The artist mentions, in his various correspondence, the work he manages to accomplish despite the many distractions.